andrepazleal/andrepazleal.github.io/index.md

 This is my personal github page where I have few personal projects, you can check them below.

-# Captivate Course Automation
+# Captivate Course Automation (2016)

-This is a WIP, the purpose of this script is to automate the creation of a course UI inside CP, using a standard for panel, navigation buttons, sound on off, text position (dependind the position of the image), image styles, list, tables, h1, font and all styles, the idea behind this is to present the texts to the user using the Slide Notes imported thru the the accessibility panel and there only use HTML formatting texts.
+The purpose of this script is to automate the creation of a course UI inside Adobe Captivate, using standard elements for panels, navigation buttons, sound on off, text position (dependind the position of the image), image styles, list, tables, h1, font and all styles, the idea behind this is to present the texts to the user using the Slide Notes imported thru the the accessibility panel and there only use HTML formatting texts.

 Here are the steps to use the script:<br>
 • Open Adobe Captivate (8 or 9);<br>